hesidoryn/python-coreos/README.md

 python-coreos
 =========

-This role installes python and some packages for using Ansible
+This role installs python and some packages for using Ansible

 # Configure your project